Croatian holiday words and phrases

 Phrase: Treba mi godišnji (odmor).

-Meaning: I need holidays/a vacation.
+Meaning: I need a holiday/a vacation.

 Phrase: Ugodni blagdani!

-Meaning: (Have a) pleasant holidays!
+Meaning: (Have a) pleasant holiday!

 Phrase: Uživaj na odmoru!